-David McCullough has been widely acclaimed as a “master of the art of narrative history" and "a matchless writer."
-Winner of two Pulitzer Prizes, for Truman and John Adams, and the National Book Award, he also received the Presidential Medal of Freedom, the nation’s highest civilian award, in 2006.
+David McCullough has been acclaimed as a “master of the art of narrative history.”
+He is the winner of two Pulitzer Prizes, two National Book Awards, and has received the Presidential Medal of Freedom, the nation’s highest civilian award.

 His most recent books, the widely praised The Wright Brothers and The American Spirit: Who We Are and What We Stand For were both #1 New York Times bestsellers.
 The Greater Journey: Americans in Paris, also a #1 bestseller, has been called “dazzling…history to be savored.”
 His 1776 has been acclaimed “a classic,” while John Adams, published in 2001, remains one of the most praised and widely read American biographies of all time.

 In the words of the citation accompanying his honorary degree from Yale, “As an historian, he paints with words, giving us pictures of the American people that live, breathe, and above all, confront the fundamental issues of courage, achievement, and moral character.”

 Mr. McCullough’s other books include The Johnstown Flood, The Great Bridge, The Path Between the Seas, Mornings on Horseback, Brave Companions, and Truman.
 His books have been published in nineteen languages and—as may be said of few writers—none of his books has ever been out of print.

 David McCullough is as well a two-time winner of the Francis Parkman Prize, and for his work overall he has been honored by the National Book Foundation Distinguished Contribution to American Letters Award, the National Humanities Medal, and the Gold Medal for Biography given by the American Academy of Arts and Letters.